papay0/Day2Day/README.md

 Every day you write your tasks on a Google Docs the same way you see on the screenshot.

-In order to mark the tash as done, you only have to strikethrough your task.
+In order to mark the task as done, you only have to strikethrough your task.
 (Cmd + shift + x on Mac or Alt + Shift + 5 on Windows/Linux)

 The script will be run automatically every weekday between midnight and 1am, will copy the uncompleted tasks from the previous day.